Two boys with Ava White on night of killing had ‘Rambo-style knife’, court hears

 A 14-year-old boy, who cannot be named for legal reasons, claims he stabbed 12-year-old Ava in self-defence after an argument about a Snapchat video he filmed of her in Liverpool on November 25 last year.

-On Thursday, Nick Johnson QC, defending, told Liverpool Crown Court Sonny Jeffers, 18, and another teenage boy were with Ava and her friends when they had an initial altercation with the defendant in Williamson Square.
+On Thursday, Nick Johnson QC, defending, told Liverpool Crown Court that two teenage boys were with Ava and her friends when they had an initial altercation with the defendant in Williamson Square.

-The defendant has claimed he heard Mr Jeffers say “delete the f****** video now or I’m going to stab you” and his friend told him he had seen a knife.
+The defendant has claimed he heard on the boys say “delete the f****** video now or I’m going to stab you” and his friend told him he had seen a knife.

 The court was shown a video interview with a man who saw the two males running past him outside the Yates bar.